frychicken/PiGen/README.md

 ## how to use

-Copy and paste the code from bat file here to your new text document then remame it to .bat
+Copy and paste the code from bat file here to your new text document then remame it to *.bat, remane it just like the name here and place all of them to Desktop, all you need to do is copy and paste

 _Why?_